F-Bench: Rethinking Human Preference Evaluation Metrics for Benchmarking Face Generation, Customization, and Restoration: FaceQ Database Construction

 \subsection{Human Preference Dimension Design}

-Traditional face quality assessments typically rely on a single evaluation dimension, which oversimplifies the evaluation process and fails to capture the unique strengths and weaknesses of different models, as well as individual user preferences.
-To address these limitations, we introduce a multi-dimensional approach that decomposes “face image quality” into four core dimensions: \textit{\textbf{Quality}}, \textit{\textbf{Authenticity}}, \textit{\textbf{ID Fidelity}}, and \textit{\textbf{Correspondence}}.
-These dimensions are further distributed across three categories—face generation, face customization, and face restoration—based on the specific characteristics of each task.\\ \paragraph{Quality.} \textit{(G-1, C-1, R-1)}: This dimension evaluates the overall perceptual quality of the image, considering factors such as color accuracy, blur, noise, and artifacts.
-It is relevant to all three tasks (generation, customization, and restoration) and represents the visual fidelity of the image without considering text alignment or additional reference images.\\ \paragraph{Authenticity.} \textit{(G-2)}: This dimension focuses on how closely the generated image resembles a natural, real-life photograph, with particular emphasis on realistic skin texture, facial details, and wrinkles.
-It is specifically used in face generation tasks, where ensuring a lifelike appearance is crucial.\\ \paragraph{ID Fidelity.} \textit{(C-2, R-2)}: This dimension assesses how well the identity of the reference image is preserved in the generated or restored image.
-It is especially important in face customization and restoration tasks, where maintaining the identity of the individual is paramount.\\ \paragraph{Correspondence.} \textit{(G-3, C-3)}: This dimension evaluates the degree of semantic consistency between the generated or customized image and the provided textual prompt.
-It is relevant for both face generation and customization tasks, ensuring that the generated image aligns with the specified description.
+The evaluation dimensions of generated faces need specific design to adequately reflect human preference, given the complexity of perceptual factors involved.
+To the end, we decompose “quality” into four core dimensions: \textit{Quality}, \textit{Authenticity}, \textit{ID Fidelity}, and \textit{Correspondence}. \\ \paragraph{\textit{\textbf{Quality}}.} This dimension evaluates the overall perceptual quality of the image, considering factors such as color accuracy, blur, noise, and artifacts.
+It is used in all tasks.\\ \paragraph{\textit{\textbf{Authenticity}}.} This dimension evaluates how closely the generated image resembles a natural, real-life photograph, with particular emphasis on realistic skin texture, facial details, and wrinkles.
+It is used in face generation task.\\ \paragraph{\textit{\textbf{ID Fidelity}}.} This dimension evaluates how well the identity of the reference image is preserved in the customized or restored image in face customization and restoration tasks.\\ \paragraph{\textit{\textbf{Correspondence}}.} This dimension evaluates text-to-image alignment in face generation and customization tasks.